matthewarmstr/file-system/README.md

 A simple yet robust file system built using a File Allocation Table (FAT) written in C. This file system supports up to 128 files in a single root directory.
 Rigorous testing methods incorporating multiple Unix shell scripts and sample text files were used to continually test the functionality of the file system.
 A custom makefile was also constructed to compile the necessary code for the disk and filesystem layers.

 ## Interacting with the File System
-To begin, navigate to the 'apps' folder and run the makefile with the following commands:
+To begin, navigate to the `apps` directory and run the makefile with the following commands:
 ~~~
 cd apps
 make